elwinspranata/laravel-skill-test-submission/README.md

 Laravel Skill Test Submission
 📌 Overview

-This repository contains a Laravel-based implementation for a technical skill test.
+This repository contains my submission for Laravel Skill Test 1.
-The project focuses on backend correctness, query logic, authorization, and data integrity, rather than UI completeness.

-All requirements listed in the test instructions have been implemented and verified through seed data and query scopes.
+The goal of this test is to implement RESTful routes for a Post model using Laravel 12, following Laravel best practices and the requirements defined in the original test repository.

+The implementation focuses on:

+Proper post visibility logic (draft, scheduled, published)

+Authentication & authorization using Laravel built-in features

+Clean controller logic with policies and query scopes

+JSON-based responses suitable for passing to views

 🛠 Tech Stack

-Laravel: 12.x
+Framework: Laravel 12

-PHP: ≥ 8.2
+PHP: 8.4

 Database: SQLite

-Authentication: Laravel default auth
+Authentication: Laravel session & cookie-based auth

-Frontend: Not implemented (backend-focused submission)
+Frontend: Not required (API-focused test)

-🚀 Installation & Setup
+⚙️ Installation & Setup
 git clone https://github.com/elwinspranata/laravel-skill-test-submission.git
 cd laravel-skill-test-submission